Join ISC and enjoy the free resources we offer internationals

 International Women’s Connection A relaxing place where ladies connect with other ladies from all of the world.
 We normally meet in an American home one Saturday each month from 11am -1pm during the school year.
 Enjoy brunch, visit, learn about American culture, and make a craft to take home.
 For more information, contact Tracey Boyle 480.296.4495

 If you are here with children, your family will love this group.
-We have a weekly, online group that will begin for the Spring Semester.
-Before Covid 19, we met weekly at a nearby facility that was perfect for family gatherings.
-We would enjoy a nice, sit-down meal and then adults would have a discussion group around a Bible topic and the children would have their own program with care provided.
+Beginning in late-August, we plan to meet weekly at a nearby facility that is perfect for family gatherings.
+We will enjoy a nice, sit-down meal and then adults would have a discussion group around a Bible topic and the children would have their own program with care provided.
 We also plan outdoor adventures with the opportunity to explore Arizona.

 All internationals with children are invited to join us.
 You do not need to have a Christian background, all faiths are welcome.
 For more information, contact Heinz & Sharon Elsner 480.236-9266